yugabyte/yugabyte-db/docs/content/preview/reference/drivers/go/yb-pgx-reference.md

 The following connection properties need to be added to enable load balancing:

 - load-balance - enable cluster-aware load balancing by setting this property to `true`; disabled by default.
 - topology-keys - provide comma-separated geo-location values to enable topology-aware load balancing.
-Geo-locations can be provided as `cloud:region:zone`.
+Geo-locations can be provided as `cloud.region.zone`.

 To use the driver, do the following: